Regularization with Latent Space Virtual Adversarial Training: Discussions

-First, we see the magnitude of perturbation in the input space.
-Fig.\ \ref{fig:ep_LVAT} shows the histograms of $L_{2}$ distance between the original input images and the adversarial images that LVAT generates, i.e., $\lVert {\bf x} - \text{Dec} (\text{Enc}({\bf x}) + {\bf r}_{\text{lvat}})\rVert_{2}$, which corresponds to $\epsilon_{\text{vat}}$ in the original VAT.
+If LVAT successfully overcame the local constraint, LVAT should be able to generate adversarial examples with various magnitudes.
+We thus visualized the magnitude of perturbation observed in the input space.
+Specifically, we measured $L_{2}$ distance between the original input images and the adversarial images that LVAT generates, i.e., $\lVert {\bf x} - \text{Dec} (\text{Enc}({\bf x}) + {\bf r}_{\text{lvat}})\rVert_{2}$.
+Fig.\ \ref{fig:ep_LVAT} shows the histograms with the same samples and classifier as the above.
 It is shown that LVAT generates adversarial examples in the wide range of magnitude, unlike in the original VAT where every adversarial example is generated with the same given magnitude $\epsilon_{\text{vat}}$.
-In terms of perturbation magnitude, we can see that the LVAT can generate various adversarial examples as we aimed.
+Thus we can see that LVAT overcomes the local constraint and can generate adversarial examples flexibly.
+Also we can see that while the distributions of the two datasets (i.e., blue and red) overlap in LVAT-Glow, they are completely separated in LVAT-VAE.
+Indeed, we consider that it causes LVAT-VAE's low performance on CIFAR-10 and will discuss this later.